evgeniya-zhukova/Airline_app/README.md

 C#

 ## Description:
-This application is a group project.
-The app allows to register airline passengers to corresponding flights.
+This application is a group project, Airline app with a simple GUI.
+The app allows add, view, delete information about airline passengers and flights, as well as register passengers to corresponding flights.

 ## Screenshots: